HBDStack/HBDStack.EfCore.Extensions/HBDStack.EfCore.Extensions/HBD.EfCore.Extensions.md

     and In-memory entities.

-To resolve the above problems, I would like to share Specification implementation for DDD entities as below.​
+To resolve the above problems, I would like to share Specification implementation for DDD entities as below.

 ### I. Spec generic abstract class